soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-06 Size and placement of mobile food vending units.* ::

 (a) Non-truck units.
-No new permit shall be issued after October 31, 2013 for any mobile food vending unit pushcart that exceeds ten (10) feet in length and five (5) feet in width, including wheels, axles and other appurtenances to such wheels.
+No new permit shall be issued for any mobile food vending unit pushcart that exceeds ten (10) feet in length and five (5) feet in width, including wheels, axles and other appurtenances to such wheels.
 When vending on a sidewalk, the operator must place the unit so that the longer side is adjacent and parallel to the curb abutting the sidewalk.

-   (1) Current permits for units that exceed the size restrictions, and that expire on or before October 31, 2013, shall be renewed only once.
-Subsequent renewal permits shall be approved only for units that comply with these size restrictions.

-   (2) Current permits that expire on or after November 1, 2013 shall be approved for renewal only for units that comply with these size restrictions.

 (b) Food trucks.
 These size restrictions do not apply to food trucks.